Skip Navigation

 Is There a Federal Bar Option?

-There are no federal “bar loans,” however, if you are still enrolled in coursework at least half-time, the cost of sitting for the bar can be covered with a Grad PLUS Loan.
+There are no federal “bar loans,” however, if you are still enrolled in coursework at least half-time, you many apply any unused federal Unsubsidized Loan funds to cover the cost of sitting for the bar.
 Note living expenses and the cost of bar exam prep courses are typically not covered by federal loans.

 What If I am Denied for a Bar Loan?